 If you’ve recently bought or leased a smaller warehouse, I’ll bet you have hundreds of questions running through your mind right now.
 How to setup a small warehouse?
+How to design a small warehouse layout?
+How to organize a warehouse?
+How to optimize warehouse layout?
 Where should racks and pallets go?
 Where should the packing station be?
 And the shipping station?
-How can I get everything to flow so that we’re working most efficiently?
-How to design a small warehouse layout?
+How to manage warehouse efficiently?

 Designing a warehouse layout isn’t terribly tricky, but the devil is in the details.
 Every step a worker takes will cost you both time and money.
 The same goes for every time someone touches an item or changes their route through the warehouse.

 Fortunately, there are some simple ways to optimize your warehouse layout to maximize its flow and efficiency.
 We’ll walk you through the main areas and the considerations that go into their placement and setup, particularly for a smaller warehouse owned (or rented) by a growing company.